hosuzuki/log/daily/2_feb.md

 - work on the printf project for 5 hours
 - 10 contributions on GitHub
 - recreate ft_printf to pass mandetory only

+:trophy: Acutual

+- worked on the printf project for 7 hours
+- 11 contributions on GitHub
+- recreated ft_printf to pass mandetory only